Wilfrida-Were/Spotify-data-2023-EDA/README.md

 The dataset has **953 rows and 24 columns**.

-I will a copy of the original dataset and name it *music.cleaned*
+I will make a copy of the original dataset and name it *music.cleaned*

 There are **Missing values** in the `in_shazam_charts` and `key` columns.
 I will drop the `in_shazam_charts` column.
 Don't need it.
 The `key` column has **95** missing values.

-I use  [Songbpm](https://songbpm.com/) to determine the key and mode for each track.
+I used  [Songbpm](https://songbpm.com/) to determine the key and mode for each track.
 The values are saved in this [CSV file](./Spotify%20Missing%20Keys%20(1).xlsx) and then imputed in order

 # Number of Tracks released each year